 launch openocd in a second shell:

-or if you prefer the vanilla configuration (for medium size flash stm8s)
+or if you prefer the generic stm8s configuration (for medium size flash stm8s)

 Then start gdb: